Shenzhou XI astronaut to spend 50th birthday in space

 By Wu Yan(chinadaily.com.cn)

-Astronauts Jing Haipeng (right) and Chen Dong salute inside the spacecraft at the moment of launching on Monday.
+Chinese astronauts Jing Haipeng (right) and Chen Dong at the Jiuquan Satellite Launch Center in northwest China on October 17.
 [Photo/Xinhua]

 - Flying club offers bird's-eye view of Pyongyang